Here are ten of the most myths about orthodontic treatment, orthodontists, braces, and Invisalign.

 Myth #6.
 Orthodontic treatment means braces, which are always visible.

 Orthodontic care can be delivered by fixed or removable appliances.
 Because of their years of specialized training, orthodontists are experts in all of them and can provide you with the best option for your treatment goals, budget and timeline.

-Alternatively, there are lingual orthodontics – also referred as “braces behind the teeth” – which are a truly invisible option.
-At Porth, we give you greats tips on how to wear these.
+Alternatively, there are lingual braces – also referred as “braces behind the teeth” – which are a truly invisible option.
+At PORTH, we give you greats tips on how to wear these.
 And no, it doesn’t hurt your tongue.